aditudorache/strapi-nextjs/README.md

 # strapi-nextjs
-order application build using strapi for backend and nextjs for frontend
+Order application build using strapi for backend and nextjs for frontend

-Technology stack
+## Technology stack
 - React
 - GraphQL
 - Headless CMS